maciej99/android-html-pages/README.md

 ## Prerequisites

 The main script will use command **tree**.
 If it is not installed on your system yet, you can install it with `apt install tree` or `yum install tree`, depending which linux distribution you use.
 The scripts also use *sed* and *awk*, which are most likely available in every distribution.
 Copy the whole set of files in a preferred directory and make sure that `*.sh` scripts have permissions to be executable.
-The scripts have been tested on Centos 7 and Xubuntu 18.04.

 ## Usage